jcampbellcodes/jcampbellcodes_og.github.io/_posts/2020-9-13-developingembeddedlinuxaudioapplications15.md

 So I read a [book](https://www.packtpub.com/product/mastering-embedded-linux-programming/9781784392536)!
 (And after reading, I definitely recommend it.
 Was great glue for my fractured understanding about a lot of this stuff.)
-And after reading that book, I thought I'd revisit the content of my first article and go through a "better" way to develop embedded Linux (audio) applications, closer to how things are done in ~The Industry~.
+And after reading that book, I thought I'd revisit the content of my first article and go through a better way to develop embedded Linux (audio) applications, closer to how things are done in the industry.

 And finally, to cast a wider net, I'm going to take a break from the Beaglebone connected over SSH (if you want Beaglebone specific steps, check out that book above!) and instead use the Raspberry Pi 4 over UART using our very own custom
 Linux system and toolchain made using Buildroot.
 Let's start!